nftchef/art-engine/README.md

 ```

 You may choose to omit the `resetNameIndex` or set it to false if you would instead like each layer set to use the token (\_edition) number in the name–it does this by default.

+If you want each config set to have a sub group name other than the prefix, you can add it with `nameSuffix` property.
+And form a name like `Animal #5 Monkey`.
+If you use `resetNameIndex: true` propert together with `nameSuffix` property, you the reset counter will be added after the suffix name, and form a name like `Animal #5 - Monkey #3`.

+You can also set different descriptions for different layer configuration sets by using `descriptionOverwrite` property.
+Write a string that will overwrite the default description text only for the current layer set.

+If you want you can embed the generated asset names into the description texts by writing `{name}` in the string and make each description unique.
+This method works for the default description text too.
+You can form unique descriptions such as; `Unique Description For Layer Set-A which "Animal #5 - Monkey #3" is a member of.`

 # Chance of "NONE" or skipping a trait